 Philadelphia Property Management

 Pricing for Philadelphia Property Management: SlateHouse is rapidly growing it's property management division in the Philadelphia metro area.
 SlateHouse manages both in the city of Philadelphia and the surrounding suburbs.
-SlateHouse charges 7% as a management fee (6% if rent is greater than $1000 a month) and 50% of one months rent for management in Philadelphia.
+SlateHouse charges 7% as a management fee and 50% of one months rent for management in Philadelphia.

 Business Tax License: The first thing you need to do as an investor is get a Philadelphia Business Tax Account Number.
 There is not a charge for this.
 You can apply here: https://ework.phila.gov/revenue/